bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | DateTime          | `DT{2024,3,14,15,36,1}`   | `{2024,3,14,15,36,1`      |
 | ZonedDateTime     | `DT{2024,3,14,15,36,1}`   | `{2024,3,14,15,36,1`      |

-In addition to these shortcuts, don't forget that the [Duration Shorthand Entry](#duration-shorthand-entry) allows Duration objects to be entered using the colon `:` modifier.
+In addition to these shortcuts, don't forget that the [Duration Colon Modifier Entry](#duration-colon-modifier-entry) allows Duration objects to be entered using the colon `:` modifier.
 For example, "2 hours" would be entered as `DR{0,2,0,0}` in the full record form, but can be entered as `2:H` using the colon modifier.